 Part 2 takes visitors through how all went wrong for the Titanic, using computer-generated graphics that recreate the collision and sinking.

 If you read our guide to the best things to do in Kinsale, you’ll have seen me rave about locally-run walking tours.
-In a nutshell, I’m a strong believer in them being the best way to experience a place.

 Those that head off on a guided walk along the Titanic Trail will explore the historic town of Cobh, where many of the buildings and streets are exactly the same as the were when the Titanic met its fate in 1912.